Chapter 3 Using DaSEH Materials Leaf

 3.2.1.1 Duration

-3.2.2 Teaching Part of the DaSEH Materials
+3.2.2 Teaching DaSEH - Part of the Materials

-• For a data visualization course, the following modules could be useful:
+The following modules could be useful:

 • Basic R (only if students don’t have familiarity with R)